 - To light up attractive portions of your garden to enjoy its beauty by night as well as by day

-- To adequately illuminate your terrace, patio, barbecue, or other recreational areas for real outdoor living and entertaining after dark.
+- To adequately illuminate your terrace, patio, barbecue, or other recreational areas for real outdoor space living and entertaining after dark.

 - To light up entryways, walkways, driveways, and service areas for your nighttime safety and convenience